doug-moen/openscad2/rfc/Objects.md

 Objects are more powerful because they can encapsulate a model's geometry together with its parameters, so that functions can render a model's geometry and query its parameters using the same value.

+## Bill of Materials

 Some users need to extract metadata from their model, eg to construct a "bill of materials".
-Unfortunately, they rely on kludgy and non-declarative features to extract this information, like `echo` and `parent_module`.
+Unfortunately, they must rely on low level, non-declarative features to extract this information, like `echo` and `parent_module`.
 The object tree is a pure value that contains all of the necessary metadata.
 It can become the basis of a better way to extract metadata.